Triple Portrait of Arrigo, Pietro and Amon

-Triple Portrait of Arrigo, Pietro and Amon is a 1598-1600 painting by Agostino Carracci, produced in Rome whilst he was assisting his brother Annibale Carracci with the frescoes in the Palazzo Farnese for Odoardo Farnese.
-It is now in the National Museum of Capodimonte in Naples.
+Triple Portrait of Arrigo, Pietro and Amon is an oil on canvas painting by the Italian artist Agostino Carracci, from 1598–1600.
+It was produced in Rome whilst he was assisting his brother Annibale Carracci with the frescoes in the Palazzo Farnese for Odoardo Farnese.
+It is now in the National Museum of Capodimonte, in Naples.

+Description

 Previously misidentified as an allegorical or mythological artwork, Roberto Zapperi has identified it instead as a group portrait.
 To the right is the hairy-faced Arrigo, a sufferer from hypertrichosis, with the head of 'Pietro Matto' or 'Mad Peter' in the top right hand corner.
 To the left is the dwarf Amon, with a parrot on his shoulder and a dog under his right arm.